 FOR IMMEDIATE RELEASE Connecticut Department of Public Health

-“It’s important to know the wind chill before going out because most hypothermia and frostbite cases occur when the temperature drops and the wind increases,” said DPH Deputy Commissioner Norma D. Gyle, RN, Ph.D.
+It is important to know the wind chill before going out because most hypothermia and frostbite cases occur when the temperature drops and the wind increases, said to state health officials.

-Temperatures in the state over the evening and into the weekend are expected to fall into the twenties, and the wind chill can make it feel much colder.
+Temperatures in the state over the weekend are expected to fall to below zero in some areas, and the wind chill can make it feel much colder.
 The wind chill index indicates the severity of the weather in terms of the potential loss of body heat.

 Hypothermia develops when an individual is exposed to severe cold without sufficient protection.
 The condition, which is potentially fatal, occurs when the body’s core temperature drops below 95 degrees Fahrenheit.
 Victims of hypothermia are often (1) elderly people with inadequate food, clothing, or heating; (2) babies sleeping in cold bedrooms; (3) people who remain outdoors for long periods—the homeless, hikers, hunters, etc.; and (4) people who drink alcohol or use illicit drugs.

 Observable symptoms in someone developing hypothermia include: poor coordination, slurred speech, irrationality, blueness or puffiness of the skin, dilation of the pupils, decreased respiratory rate, and a weak or irregular pulse.